My Story 10. Browns Bridlington - How NOT to loose your virginity, but it's All Right Now

 Six weeks after the party, I met Hazel Green for the second and last time, just as I stepped off the North Circular (from Normanton on its way to Castleford) bus in Station Lane.
 She lived in Featherstone and was catching the bus.
 She smiled and said, ‘how you doing Slam, we are doing fine’, as she patted her belly and smiled.
 My gut still crunches at the memory of that moment.
 Om Slam.

-I told Judith Dixon I needed to focus on rugby and school, so ended our relationship gently.
-We stayed friend and I had a drink with her, and her new boyfriend a year later.
-Om Judith.
+I told I needed to focus on rugby and school, so ended our relationship gently.
+We stayed friends and I had a drink with her, and new boyfriend, a year later.
+Om Judith, lovely lady or lass in those days.

 Post a Comment